microsoft/Windows-AppConsult-PWALab/Manual/README.md

 }
 ```

-However, the browser isn't able to handle push notifications on its own.
+However, the browser isn't able to display push notifications on its own.
 We have to listen for incoming notifications in our web application and use the information in the provided JSON to visually render it.
 We're going to do this operation in the service worker since, as already explained, it's able to run also in background when the browser isn't running.

 **Please note**.
 If you have finished Exercise 2, you can use the outcome as starting point.
 Otherwise, you can use the website included in the folder **Exercise 2/Start**.